Kinship Care Queensland: What Relatives Need to Know Before Saying Yes

 Kinship Care vs Foster Care Queensland: The Key Differences

 Both kinship carers and foster carers must be formally authorised under Part 4A of the Child Protection Act 1999.
-The screening requirements — Blue Card, criminal history check, home safety inspection — are identical.
-What differs is the context and the assessment focus.
+Kinship carers undergo similar core screening — including Blue Card checks, personal history checks, and a household safety study — but the assessment also focuses on the existing relationship and its context.

 For a foster carer, the assessment evaluates general suitability to care for children they don't know.
 For a kinship carer, the assessment does all of that and examines the specific dynamics of the existing relationship with the child, any history between the kinship carer and the child's parents, and whether the placement might create loyalty conflicts or further harm for the child.